Banana Cupcakes (Cream Cheese Frosting)

 Recipe Notes

-Note 1: You can make your own buttermilk by combining 3/4 cup milk with 3/4 of a tablespoon vinegar or lemon juice.
-Stir and set aside for 5 minutes before using.
-Do not use plain milk for this recipe.
+Note 1: Make buttermilk by mixing 3/4 cup milk with 3/4 tablespoon vinegar or lemon juice, let sit for 5 minutes before using.
+Don't use plain milk for this recipe.

 Nutrition Facts